SanjayDevarajan/datasciencelabs/README.md

 datasciencelabs
 ===============

-Labs for the Introduction to Data Science Class
+Labs for the Introduction to Data Science Class.